CloudCoreo/simple-ec2-instance/README.md

 ## Description
-This repo is designed to work with CloudCoreo.
-It creates a simple server instance via an Autoscaling Group
+This composite creates a simple AWS Linux server instance via an Autoscaling Group

 ## Hierarchy